✓ Updated February 2026

 Explore the Art Deco Charm of Parnell Village

-shoppingWander through the charming streets of Parnell, Auckland's oldest suburb, and discover its hidden courtyards, independent boutiques, and art galleries housed in beautifully preserved Victorian and Edwardian buildings.
-Look out for the unique artisan crafts and enjoy a coffee at a local cafe.
+shoppingWander through the quaint streets of Parnell Village, Auckland's oldest suburb, browsing independent boutiques, art galleries, and charming cafes housed in beautifully preserved Victorian and Edwardian buildings.
+Look out for the historic St Stephen's Chapel for a glimpse into the past.

 Planning your Auckland, New Zealand adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.